 For example, a weeknight MGM Grand Buffet dinner for two (at $29.99 per person), will cost a total of $64.84 after tax.

 The Friday and Saturday night “Grand Dinner” buffet, (at $39.99 per person), will cost two people a total of $86.46 after tax.

 When you compare these prices to other buffets in Las Vegas, you’ll find MGM Grand Buffet’s prices to be pretty reasonable.

 Unlimited Beverage Option

 Please also note you can pay $16.99 for all you can drink option.
-This includes Bloody Mary’s and screwdrivers, Bud, Bud Light or Shock Top on tap, wine (cabernet or chardonnay), champagne, and mimosas.
+This includes Bloody Mary’s and screwdrivers (both made with Skyy vodka), draft beer (such as Bud, Bud Light or Shock Top), wine (cabernet or chardonnay), champagne, mimosas, and peach bellinis.

-I’m not entirely sure if this is still the case, but recently, the all-you-can drink option included margaritas (frozen or on the rocks), and strawberry daiquiris and Pina Coladas.
+The all-you-can drink option also includes margaritas (frozen or on the rocks), and strawberry daiquiris.

 MGM Grand Buffet Phone Number

 For general questions about the buffet, use this number: (702) 891-1111.
 (This is MGM Grand’s main number.
 You’ll be directed to hit “2” to get dining).

 However for parties of 15 people of more, it’s recommended that you call ahead for seating at the following number: